scarletrx/blog/app/_posts/2015-10-18-a-beautiful-measurement-of-time-the-louis-moinet-chronograph-memoris.md

 [![003][5]][5]

 Where once chronograph complications were unseen, Ateliers Louis Moinet has masterfully made this function the focal point of the piece, harkening back to Moinet’s main pursuit: to create a masterful timepiece, beautifully innovative in function as it is in form.
-And so remarkable has their achievement been that the Memoris has been nominated for the  [Grand Prix d'Horlogerie de Genève (GPHG)][9], the "Oscars' of the watch world, which will take place on October 29th at the Grand Theatre de Geneve.
+And so remarkable has their achievement been that the Memoris has been nominated for the [Grand Prix d'Horlogerie de Genève (GPHG)][9], the 'Oscars' of the watch world, which will take place on [October 29th][12] at the [Grand Théâtre de Genève][11].

 [![004][10]][10]

 On this most wondrous occasion, Ateliers Louis Moinet has crafted 3 limited editions and 60 copies of the Memoris.
 Available in 18K pink, white rhodium-plated, and white-blued gold, the Memoris is a true testament to the innovative spirit and dedication of one of the most masterfully talented watchmakers to have ever lived.

-[][11]
+[][13]
 ----

 _Credits:_

 _[ATELIERS LOUIS MOINET][7]_

 Photos courtesy of [Ateliers Louis Moinet][7]

    [1]: http://www.louismoinet.com/louismoinet-timeline.php#biography (Louis Moinet Biography)